-Tucked away amongst the buildings of London’s School for Economics is a small, wood-beamed shop.
+Tucked away among the buildings of London’s School for Economics is a small, wood-beamed shop.

 The original shop itself started as a dairy, given as a present by King Charles II to one of his many mistresses.
-Hidden away on Portsmouth Street just south of Lincoln’s Inn Fields, the Old Curiosity Shop today is a retailer of high end shoes and is still open for business, as it has been for over 500 hundred years.
+In the early 1970s, it was a bookstore specializing in Charles Dickens’s books.
+Hidden away on Portsmouth Street just south of Lincoln’s Inn Fields, the Old Curiosity Shop today is a retailer of high-end shoes and is still open for business, as it has been for over 500 hundred years.

 Visit London with Atlas Obscura Trips